wandb/docs/docs/guides/launch/run-agent.md

 ## Overview

 A **launch agent** is a long-running process that polls on one or more launch queues and executes the jobs that it pops from the queue.
-A launch agent can be started with the `wandb launch-agent` command and is capable on launching jobs onto a multitude of compute platforms, including docker, kubernetes, sagemaker, and more.
+A launch agent can be started with the `wandb launch-agent` command and is capable on launching jobs onto a multitude of compute platforms, including Docker, Kubernetes, sagemaker, and more.
 The launch agent is implemented entirely in our [open source client library](https://github.com/wandb/wandb/tree/main/wandb/sdk/launch).

 ## How it works